jordaniza/ve-explainer/README.md

 A steeper slope = the user's voting power is decaying faster.
 A shallower slope = the user's voting power is decaying slower.

-Note that the `slope` here is _purely_ a function of the amount of $AERO tokens a user locks, because every user will go from 100% to 0% voting power per $AERO over a 4 year period:
+Note that the `slope` here is _purely_ a function of the amount of $AERO tokens a user locks, because every user will go from 100% to 0% voting power per $AERO over a four year period:

 ![image](https://github.com/user-attachments/assets/54791691-edc4-4523-b3c9-77253c4de4cf)